BOTCoinNetwork/botcoin/docs/overview.rst

 What is an account?
 ~~~~~~~~~~~~~~~~~~~

-The Monet Toolchain, and thus MONET, uses the same account model as Ethereum.
+The BOTCoin Tools, and thus BOTCoin, uses the same account model as Ethereum.
 Accounts represent identities of external agents and are associated with a
 balance (and storage for Contract accounts).
 They rely on public key
-cryptography to sign transactions so that the EVM can securely validate the
+cryptography to sign transactions so that the BVM can securely validate the
 identity of a transaction sender.

 Using the same account model as Ethereum doesn’t mean that existing Ethereum
-accounts automatically have the same balance in MONET (or vice versa).
+accounts automatically have the same balance in BOTCoin (or vice versa).
 In
 Ethereum, balances are denoted in Ether, the cryptocurrency maintained by the
 public Ethereum network.
-On the other hand, every MONET network (even a single
+On the other hand, every BOTCoin Network (even a single
 node network) maintains a completely separate ledger and may use any name for
 the corresponding coin.
-The official MONET token is Tenom.

 What follows is mostly inspired from the `Ethereum
 Docs <http://ethdocs.org/en/latest/account-management.html>`__: